 These bolt-on climbing holds have a great texture which feels like a mixture between real rock and plastic.
 The shapes aren’t incredibly creative or varied but they make good holds for little kids or beginner adults who don’t care much about what they’re climbing on.
 (NOTE: although the holds are described as “large” they are made for kids, so they might be small in the eyes of some adults, especially if you haven’t climbed much before.)

-You can get this set at a good price but it doesn’t come with installation instructions or an allen wrench.
-Also, the bolts that it does come with aren’t galvanized so they will rust out quickly if put outside.
-If you are putting these holds outside you can either choose to let them rust or purchase a pack of galvanized bolts.
+You can get this set at a good price, but it doesn’t come with installation instructions or an allen wrench.
+The bolts that it comes with are galvanized so they can be used outside.
+They are not stainless steel, though.

 We don’t recommend this option to experienced climbers or setters looking to add some quality climbing holds to their home wall or climbing gym.
 You might be tempted by how cheap these Rocky Mountain holds are, but they aren’t good for setting actual routes or problems.

 Best Screw-On Set: Metolius Greatest Chips (40 pack)

 Sometimes, you already have too many bolt-on climbing holds and need some screw-ons to fill in the gaps in your collection and your wall.
 We say the Metolius Greatest Chips set is correctly named, by which I mean we have made it our pick for the best screw-on climbing holds set.

 Overall, the Greatest Chips set has smaller holds which are ideal for setting crimper routes or using as small footholds.
 The set contains a smattering of footholds, hand holds, plates, rails, modulars, and more.
 Like all the Metolius sets included in this guide, it includes all the necessary mounting hardware.